 "I felt that it would be the proper thing to do, if you are accusing them of being prostitutes, [to] at least give them the chance to say what they have to tell the world," said Cavallo.
-"But the people from parliament just scoffed and sa[id] a firm 'no." They did not go over to see the women to hear their side of the story."
+"But the people from parliament just scoffed and sa[id] a firm 'no.' They did not go over to see the women to hear their side of the story.'

-Additionally, over 29,000 people have signed a petition on the White House website calling for the removal of the monument and other pro posed memorials for the Korean comfort women.
+Additionally, over 29,000 people have signed a petition on the White House website calling for the removal of the monument and other pro and Yong-soo Lee pose with the memorial.

+posed memorials for the Korean comfort women